eva-vision/Brain2Speech-with-DNN/README.md

 'Baseline.ckpt' is a checkpoint for the baseline FC-DNN regression.

+'Documentation' is a simple project presentation in pdf format.

 'Final.ípynb' contains an FC-DNN based regression using 5 fold cross-validation.

 'Final.ckpt' is a checkpoint for the final FC-DNN regression.